Please click here to download the admission document

 - Begin each creative response on a new sheet of A4 white paper measuring 29.7cm x 21cm.

-- Ensure that your full name and official application number are labeled on the back of each submission.
+- Ensure that your full name and official application number is labeled on the back of each submission.

-- Any tools or techniques can be used.
+- Any tools or techniques can be use.

 - Please submit the actual work, not its reproduction.